 The manufacturers sell peptides in freeze-dried powder or lyophilized form.
 Lyophilization is the technique whereby water gets removed from a solution upon freezing.
 The use of vacuum allows ice to be directly converted into vapor from solid without passing through the intermediate liquid phase.
-The powder either has a granular appearance or looks fluffy depending on the technique used for lyophilization.
+The powder either has a granular appearance or looks fluffy, depending on the technique used for lyophilization.

 The lyophilized peptides need to be dissolved in the solvent before use.
 There is no universal solvent that can be used for all the peptides.
 The choice of solvent is guided by peptide stability and compatibility of the specific solvent with bioassays.
 In this respect, sterile water or bacteriostatic water often is the first choice of solvent.
 In spite of being the first choice, sterile or bacteriostatic water cannot dissolve every peptide.
 Hence experimentation with different solvents is often required for optimizing the solvent of choice.
-Sodium chloride solution in water is not advised to be used for dissolving peptides so as to avoid precipitation with acetate salts.
+Sodium chloride solution in water is not advised to be used for dissolving peptides to avoid precipitation with acetate salts.

 Peptides Reconstitution Guidelines